-Accommodations aboard ship; all meals and non-alcoholic beverages aboard ship; daily excursions and sightseeing; entrance fees; taxes, service charges, and tips (except to ship's crew); transfers to and from group flights; use of kayaks and Zodiacs.
+Accommodations aboard ship; meals and non-alcoholic beverages aboard ship; excursions as per itinerary; entrance fees; port charges and service taxes; airport transfers to and from the ship with group flights; use of kayaks and Zodiacs.
 Subject to change without notice.

 Air transportation; travel insurance; items of a personal nature such as alcoholic beverages, emails, etc.; optional extensions; gratuities to ship’s crew at your discretion; baggage/accident/cancellation insurance.